Azure-Samples/customer-car-reviews/src/spa/README.md

 On windows, you can use explore to copy these file and change name into `environment.ts` and `environemnt.prod.ts`.

 Then edit the values in these files to fit your environment.
+You will need the

 ## Local Development